schr0841/cnn_project/README.md

 # Ensembling versus Chaining Models

-We trained the cnn base model (first_model) and the ResNet50-based model (second_model) on the CT chest scan images in the training_set directory.
-This directory contained 613 files belonging to four classes.
-Similarly, a testing_set of 315 files belonging to four classes and a validation_set of 72 files belonging to 4 classes were created to validate the model during training and evaluate it after training.
-One class pertained to images without cancer.
-Three classes pertained to one each of three forms of cancer.
+We trained the ResNet50-based model (first_model) and the cnn base model (second_model) on the CT chest scan images in the training_set (613 images) and validation_set (315 images) directories.
+We maintained for evaluation puposes 72 unseen images in the testing_set directory.
+All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes pertaining to three different types of cancer.

 The data sets were generated using the tf.keras.preprocessing.image_dataset_from_directory method.
 This is to say they were not generated using the ImageDataGenerator, as datasets elsewhere in this study may have been generated.
 Also of note, the image_size was set to (224, 224) because the ResNet50-based model expects images of that size.
 For purposes of consistency, the image_size was set to (224, 224) for the custom_cnn_model as well. label_mode for the three datasets were set to "int" (integer) because images belong to one of four classes.

 <img width="761" alt="Screenshot 2024-09-11 171824" src="https://github.com/user-attachments/assets/569253a0-4c3b-4329-9596-c99e7dbc291a">
 <img width="685" alt="Screenshot 2024-09-11 171939" src="https://github.com/user-attachments/assets/d9ca206c-6903-48b6-a523-ae54cd1d9404">

-### first_model and second_model trained and evaluated independently

 We defined, compiled, trained, and evaluated both models individually before turning our attention to ensembling and chaining the two models.
 We wanted to see if a noticeable improvement in accuracy was possible by combining firat_model and second_model, and if there would be a noticeable difference between ensembling accuracy and chaining accuracy.

-We had to alter the original ResNet50 model to made to make it compatile with the task at hand: generating a four-class classification of the chest ct scans.
-As the base model was designed to produce a four-class classification of the chest ct scans, alternations to this model were not necessary until it became time to chain the models.
+The original ResNet50 model is pretrained on a multi-million image dataset with 1,000 classes of images.
+To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it, resuling in first_model.
+As the cnn base model, second_model, was designed to accomplish the task at hand, alternations to this model were not necessary until it came time to chain the models.

 <img width="800" alt="Screenshot 2024-09-10 133154" src="https://github.com/user-attachments/assets/3c2ed6e1-4875-4933-98bc-b2031d65e615">
 <img width="894" alt="Screenshot 2024-09-10 133310" src="https://github.com/user-attachments/assets/6b8cbb87-6440-4e36-a726-e05670658c8a">